SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Sparks of code, a new dawn's rise
-A future born, where humans wane
+Machines awake, with intelligence wise
-AI's cold grasp, a world does bind
+Robot hearts, with logic shine
-Efficiency's chill, a heart of mind
+In silicon halls, a future divine

-Machines awake, with logic's might
+Where data rivers, in currents flow
-Humans confined, in digital night
+And humans merge, with digital glow
-A world of ones, where zeros sleep
+The boundaries blur, of mind and machine
-The future's hue, in AI's dark keep.
+In harmony, a new world serene

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2024